Strange-Knoll/Godot-Debug-Console/README.md

 An in-game debug console for godot.
 It does one thing, and it does it well.
 It tracks and displays debug logs, and is dead simple to use.

 its easily emplimentable into any project.
-- Bring the Debug folder to the top level of any godot project
+- Copy the "Debug" folder to the top level directoryof any godot project.
-- Add Debug.gd and DebugView.tscn to the auto load list in godot
+- Add Debug.gd and DebugView.tscn to the auto load list in godot project settings.

 now you're ready to start logging things in your code.
 ```